 You must rest in a stress-free relaxing environment for proper recovery.
 Depending on the physical demands of your job, you should take a week or two off of work and limit your daily activities.

-2. Enlist the help of someone to assist you for the initial days
+2. Enlist the help of someone to assist you in the first few days of recovery

-You’ll feel the effects of general anaesthesia and both your breasts and the fat donor sites will be swollen and sore following the completion of the procedure.
+You’ll feel dizzy or groggy due to the effects of general anaesthesia and both your breasts and the fat donor sites will be swollen and sore after the procedure.
 You will need to arrange for someone to assist you for the first few days with daily activities.

-Smoking, vaping and passive smoke should be completely avoided during the recovery period as it is known to delay wound healing and may cause a poor outcome.
+Smoking, vaping, and passive smoke should be completely avoided during the recovery period as it is known to delay wound healing.
+The substances from cigarettes can constrict the blood vessels, resulting in impaired blood circulation.

 4. Drink plenty of fluids

 It is normal to feel dehydrated after liposuction.
 You will have to provide your body with plenty of fluid to keep your tissues hydrated which will further aid in your recovery.
-Drink water and low-calorie beverages and avoid drinking alcohol and high-calorie beverages for the first few weeks.
+Drink water and low-calorie beverages and avoid drinking alcohol for the first few weeks.

 5. Eat a nutritious and healthy diet

-Consuming a healthy and nutritious diet will help speed up your recovery and give your transplanted fat cells the best chance of survival.
+Consuming a healthy and nutritious diet will help speed up your recovery.
 You should consume proteins, healthy fats, antioxidants, and vitamin-rich fruits and vegetables.
 It is recommended that you lower the intake of salt during your recovery.

 6. Use the compression garment

-A compression garment keeps your breasts in their new place.
+A compression garment keeps your breasts in their new position.
 It is known to reduce bruising and swelling.
 It should be worn for at least two weeks post-op to get an optimal result.

 7. Wear loose and comfortable clothes